gege13007/Amazfit-Stratos-GPS-locator/README.md

 To enable or not the automatic waypoint suggestion.
 To sort the waypoints with the distance to actual position or not.

 And two examples of the map display.
-On left a sport run track with many waypoints recorder by the Wear.
-On right a simple gpx file with some golf holes.
+On left a sport run track with many waypoints recorded by the Wear.
+It is still possible to zoom in untill you see each points.
+On the right a simple gpx file with some golf holes.
+The zoom map scale is displayed on the + / - zoom buttons.

 <center><img src="/6-carto2.jpg" alt="gps carto stratos"/></center>